krfong916/fullcourtpressed/algorithms/leet/leet-notes.md

 404: Sum of Left Leaves

-- We can process a tree using a queue
+- We can process a tree using a queue for BFS
-  - The order that we addi to the queue determines the kind of tree traversal (pre, in, post)
+  - The order that we add to the queue determines the kind of tree traversal (pre, in, post)
 - Recursive, think of the cases:
   - What is my simple base case?
   - What variables can I use to define a leaf and if the leaf is a left subtree?